sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/tyk-portal-classic/customise/customise-with-templates.md

   - /tyk-developer-portal/customise/customise-with-templates/
 ---

-The Tyk Developer Portal can be fully customised using templates.
+The Tyk Developer Portal can be fully customized using templates.
 The templates for the Portal are only available to Self-Managed users currently.
 These templates are located in the `/opt/tyk-dashboard/portal` folder of your Tyk installation.

 All templates are based on Twitter Bootstrap and are standard HTML with some Golang Template snippets to handle dynamic content rendering.